-Very low in fat and high in potassium, this dish will make your RealAge 5.1 days younger.
+High in potassium and rich in seaside protein, this Stir-Fried Sea Scallops and Summer Squash over Minted Couscous recipe will make your RealAge 5.1 days younger.

 Preparation Time: 15 minutes